en

 The jury seeks proposals that push the boundaries of how audiences experience the Olympic Games by bringing together the creative power of digital art with the Olympic Games’ historic and cultural significance.

-Through the Open Call, an esteemed international jury will select two digital artists based on their creativity, technical skill, and the strength of their ideas for the two-month residency.
+Through the Open Call, our esteemed international jury will select two digital artists based on their creativity, technical skill, and the strength of their ideas for the three -month residency.

 The Olympic Heritage | Artists in Residence jury is composed of the following distinguished experts: